hypermodularity/hypermodularity.com/README.md

 ## Helper

-Helper it's small generic part in context of proegram
+Helper it's small generic part in context of program

 ## What is a package